vtalpaert/ardrone-ros2/README.md

 - Publish sensor_msgs/Image on `jumpingsumo/image_raw` for video feed
 - Publish sensor_msgs/BatteryState on `jumpingsumo/battery` for battery status
 - WiFi connection handling

+> The `Twist` has no unit/dimension !
+Send a floating value between -1 and 1 to control for the maximum backward/forward motor values in speed and turn.

 ### Usage